cihga39871/ScopedStreams.jl/README.md

 ### Initialization

-`ScopedStreams.init()` needs to be manually called after loading all packages and before redirecting streams:
+`ScopedStreams.init(incremental=true)` needs to be manually called after loading all packages and before redirecting streams:

 ```julia
 using ScopedStreams